dobrou/CsvLINQPadDriver/README.md

 ## Performance ##

-When executing LINQ query on CSV context:
+When executing LINQ query for CSV connection:

 * Only files used in query are loaded from disk.
 * As soon as any record from file is accessed, whole file is loaded into memory.